-- Working Together to Safeguard Children DfE (July 2018) - Keeping Children Safe in Education DfE (2022) - Working Together to Improve School Attendance, DfE (2022) - Norfolk Safeguarding Children Partnership procedures - Norfolk Safeguarding Children Partnership Protocol: Allegations Against Persons Who Work with Children - Guidance for Safer Working Practices for Adults who work with Children and Young People in Education Settings (Feb 2022) - What to do if you're worried a child is being abused DfE (March 2015) - Information sharing: advice for practitioners providing safeguarding services DfE (July 2018) - The Prevent duty: Departmental advice for schools and childcare providers DfE (June 2015) - Mandatory Reporting of Female Genital Mutilation- procedural information Home Office (December 2015) - Sexual violence and sexual harassment between children in schools and colleges DfE (July 2021) - Child sexual exploitation: guide for practitioners DFE (February 2017) - Teaching online safety in school DfE (June 2019) - Mental Health and Behaviour in Schools DfE (November 2018) - Data protection: toolkit for schools DfE (September 2018) - Promoting the education of children with a social worker (June 2021) - Preventing youth violence and gang involvement - Criminal exploitation of children and vulnerable adults: county lines - Relationships Education, Relationships and Sex Education (RSE) and Health Education
+- Working Together to Safeguard Children DfE (July 2018) - Keeping Children Safe in Education DfE (2023) - Working Together to Improve School Attendance, DfE (2022) - Norfolk Safeguarding Children Partnership procedures - Norfolk Safeguarding Children Partnership Protocol: Allegations Against Persons Who Work with Children - Guidance for Safer Working Practices for Adults who work with Children and Young People in Education Settings (Feb 2022) - What to do if you're worried a child is being abused DfE (March 2015) - Information sharing: advice for practitioners providing safeguarding services DfE (July 2018) - The Prevent duty: Departmental advice for schools and childcare providers DfE (June 2015) - The Prevent duty: safeguarding learners vulnerable to radicalisation (October 2022) - Mandatory Reporting of Female Genital Mutilation- procedural information Home Office (January 2020) - Multi-agency practice principles for responding to child exploitation and extra-familial harm - Child sexual exploitation: guide for practitioners DFE (February 2017) - Teaching online safety in school DfE (January 2023) - Mental Health and Behaviour in Schools DfE (November 2018) - Data protection: toolkit for schools DfE (February 2023) - Promoting the education of children with a social worker (June 2023) - Preventing youth violence and gang involvement - Criminal exploitation of children and vulnerable adults: county lines - Relationships Education, Relationships and Sex Education (RSE) and Health Education

-Appendix 1: Draft Recording Form for Safeguarding Concerns
+Appendix 1: Recording Form for Safeguarding Concerns

-Staff, volunteers and regular visitors are required to complete this form and pass it to the DSL (Michelle Margree) or one of the Deputy DSLs (Edward Savage, Sharon Hunter, Lucy Toomer, Sharon Wagstaff) if they have a safeguarding concern about a child in our school.
+Staff, volunteers, and regular visitors are required to complete this form and pass it to Michelle Margree if they have a safeguarding concern about a child in our school.

 Full name of child Date of Birth Class/Tutor/Form group Your name and position in school

-g.
-0 a p 55.11551

-N Nature of concern/disclosure
+Nature of concern/disclosure

-Please include where you were nat you saw, who else was

-there, what did the child say or do and what you said.
+Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said.

 Time & date of incident:

-Who are you passing this inform nation to?
+Who are you passing this information to?

-Name: nation to:
+Name:

 Position:

-[Ensure that if there is an inju ıry this is record led (size and shape)) and a body map is
+[Ensure that if there is an injury this is recorded (size and shape) and a body map is completed]

-completed] [Make it clear if you have a ra ised a concern about a similar issu e previously
+[Make it clear if you have a raised a concern about a similar issue previously]

-Your signature: - p
+Your signature:

-Time form completed:
+Time form completed: Date:

-Date:

-Time form received by DSL:
+Time form rece eived by DS SL:

-Action taken by DSL:
+Action taken by βL:

-Referred to?
+Referred to...?

-One CADS folk PSA Community & Partnerships Other
+Attendance Po Lead blice Just One Norfolk CADS PSA Other

-Date: Time:
+Date: Tim e:

-Parents informed?
-Yes / No (If No, state reason)
+Parents inform ed?Yes/ No (If No, s tate reason )

-Feedback given to?

-T codbaok given to:
+Feedback give n to...?

-Pastoral team Teacher Child Person who record ad disclosura
+Pastoral team Teache r Child Person who reco rded disclosure

-r astoral team reacher Offilia T erson who record ed disclosure

-Further Action Agreed: e.g. School to instigate a Family St upport Process, assessn nent by Children's So ervices
+Further Action Agreed: e.g. School to instigate an Early Help Assessment Plan, assessment by Children's Services

-·

-Full name: DSL Signature:
+Full name: DSL Signature: Date: :

-Date: